cristian-5/Spin/ReadMe.md

 ### Windows Compilation

-Open up *Visual Studio Developer Command Prompt* and change the working directory to the Stack project directory.
+Open up *Visual Studio Developer Command Prompt* and change the working directory to the Spin project directory.
 Execute the following to compile with **cl**:

 ``` bat